facelessuser/sublime-markdown-popups/docs/usage.md

 ```

 ## Markdown Support
 MdPopups uses [Python Markdown](https://pythonhosted.org/Markdown/) to parse Markdown and transform it into a tooltip or a phantom (HTML embedded in your file view).
 The Markdown environment supports basic Markdown features, but also includes a number of specialty extensions to enhance the environment.
-To keep the experience standardized for plugin use, tweaking the Markdown settings is not allowed.
+To keep the experience standardized for plugin use, tweaking the Markdown settings is not allowed except for `nl2br` as it is not critical and can actually get in the way of formatting the Markdown if not desired (in `1.9.0` it will be disabled by default, but will remain for legacy use).

-MdPopups enables the following Python Markdown extensions:
+MdPopups includes the following Python Markdown extensions:

 - [attr_list](https://pythonhosted.org/Markdown/extensions/attr_list.html) allows you to add HTML attributes to block and inline elements easily.
 - [nl2br](https://pythonhosted.org/Markdown/extensions/nl2br.html) turns new lines int `#!html <br>` tags.